daviddeejjames/send-that-invoice/README.md

-# send-that-invoice
+# send-that-invoice 📤

-Small NodeJS app that automatically emails a file from a given Dropbox folder 📤
+Small NodeJS app that automatically emails a file from a given Dropbox folder.

-## Develop
+## Develop 🔧
 // TODO

-## Build & Deploy
+## Build & Deploy :alien:
 // TODO